Dividends payable

 Dividends payable is a liability that comes into existence when a company declares cash dividends for its stockholders.
 When the board of directors of a company authorizes and declares a cash dividend, the dividends payable liability equal to the amount of dividends declared arises.

 A general ledger account titled as “dividends payable account” is used to account for all declarations and payments of dividends to stockholders.
 Dividends payable account is a liability account and, therefore, normally has a credit balance.
-It is credited when directors declare a cash dividend and is debited when the cash for a previously declared dividend is paid to stockholders.
+It is credited when directors declare a cash dividend and debited when the cash for a previously declared dividend is paid to stockholders.

 Dividends payable liability on balance sheet